 A: The first thing out of everyone’s mouth was “the drive.”
 They also mentioned missing the diversity and our kids not being exposed to diversity.
 We do deal with “the drive,” meaning when we have or want to visit the city, but it’s worth it.
 Seeing our kids take off on their bikes and now dirt bike scooters is so fun.
 And, there’s actually more diversity than I thought there would be, so we’re not missing out on anything.

 Are you ready to make the leap from city life to country life?
-View rural land for sale throughout the South in Texas, Florida, Georgia, Louisiana, Alabama and Mississippi on our parent company's website, RaydientPlaces.com.
+View rural land for sale throughout the South in Texas, Florida and Georgia on our parent company's website, RaydientPlaces.com.